andreifoldes/o-timeusediary/docs/osf-setup.md

 Verify that data flows correctly from your study to OSF:

-1. Deploy your updated O-ELIDDI configuration
+1. Deploy your updated O-TUD configuration
 2. Complete a test timeline on your deployed study
 3. Submit the data and note any error messages
 4. Check your OSF project for the uploaded data file